Estranged: A Special from Embodied

+Family holds a significant place in our cultural narrative.
 The stories of those experiencing estrangement are nuanced, with moments of pain and moments of tenderness.

-Our culture is full of idioms about the significance of family: Blood is thicker than water.
+The English language is full of idioms about the significance of family: Blood is thicker than water.
 He’s like a brother to me.

 But for people who are estranged from one or more relatives, this focus on familial ties can make opening up about personal life more challenging.